 IT Talent Shortage throughout Europe

 A study by Bitkom (Federal Association for Information Technology, Telecommunications and New Media in Germany), showed that in November 2019, 124,000 vacancies were open for IT specialists in Germany (51% more than in 2018).
+And this trend seems to continue in 2021.

 But Germany is not alone in this regard.
 The shortage of tech professionals is an increasing concern for all Nordic countries – Denmark, Finland, Sweden, and Norway – as well.